EcommerceMart/ecommercemart.github.io/_posts/2025-08-23-cnshopper-vs-cnfans-allchinabuy.md

 ### Cons
 - Limited presence compared to bigger agents
 - Some shipping times may still be slow depending on courier choice
-- May not always support rare payment methods outside mainstream options

 ---